How well do robot vacuums really work?

 Testers also found these “smarter” mapping robots easier to use.
 We preferred robots with a few clearly labeled buttons, minimal setup, and an intuitive, reliable scheduling function (which allowed us to set the robot to automatically clean while we were away).
 Remotes, virtual gates (barriers that you set down that emit a beam of infrared light to block off no-go zones, such as staircases), or special cleaning modes such as spot cleaning were nice to have but not necessary and often went overlooked by home testers.
 While four robots came with a wet mopping pad for cleaning hard surfaces, only one of them, the Moneual, worked well, and most testers thought the other robots’ lackluster mopping results weren’t worth the fussy setup.
 Until the technology catches up, we’ll just stick with the vacuuming (since not all robots have mopping functions, we did not factor mopping into our overall scoring).

 All the robots also required a little bit of upkeep: We had to empty the small collection bins after every couple of cleanings and occasionally had to remove trapped hair and debris from the vacuums’ brushes and vents.
 Our favorite vacuums had roomy collection bins and came apart easily for more thorough maintenance.

-We tested seven robot vacuums, priced from $119.99 to $499.99.
+We tested seven robot vacuums, priced from about $120.00 to $500.00.
 Prices shown were paid online.
 Models appear in order of preference.